OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Methodology

 The concatenated vector $[V^{T}, V_{\text{avg}}^{I}]$ is passed through a multi-layer perceptron (MLP) module to produce gate logits $V^g \in \mathbb{R}^2$, which represent the probabilities corresponding to the activation and deactivation of the gate module.

-The gate control variable $g$ is sampled from $V^g$ using the Gumbel-Softmax~\citep{gumbel-softmax} function to allow end-to-end gradient flow, with the temperature $\tau$.
-This gate variable then controls whether to inject 3D positional embeddings $V^p$ into the visual stream.
-When $g=1$, the gate is activated, and the model augments 2D features with explicit 3D spatial cues; Conversely, when $g=0$, the gate remains inactive, and the model relies solely on 2D visual information.
-By conditioning this gating mechanism on both the task and the scene, our module learns to allocate 3D reasoning capacity selectively - only when—and where—it is most beneficial.
-This mechanism can also be interpreted as a Mixture-of-Experts (MoE) between pure visual tokens $V^I$ and the fused tokens $(V^I+V^{\text{p}})$, as shown in Equation~\ref{eq:moe}.
+To preserve the amplitude of sinusoidal encodings $V^{\text{p}}$—whose distortion can lead to significant performance degradation—we avoid soft-weighting and instead employ hard gating via Gumbel-Softmax~\citep{gumbel-softmax} to enable end-to-end gradient propagation, where $\tau$ is the temperature.
+When $g=1$ the model augments 3D features with 3D cues; when $g=0$ the model uses only 2D visual features.
+This is equivalent to a Mixture-of-Experts (MoE) between pure visual tokens $V^I$ and the fused tokens $(V^I+V^{\text{p}})$, as shown in Equation~\ref{eq:moe}.
 The resulting hybrid visual tokens and the text tokens are then passed to the LLM backbone $\mathcal{F}_{\bm\theta}^{\text{llm}} (\cdot)$ to generate the response tokens $o$.

-We pretrain TAGR module on depth-aware datasets (see Appendix~\ref{appendix:training-dataset} for detail)—using cross-entropy loss to align the predicted output $o$ with the ground truth label $o^{\text{label}}$.
-To encourage stable and interpretable gating behavior, we add a KL divergence regularization term between the predicted gate distribution and a prior $\mathcal{P}_{\text{prior}}$ (we use Bernoulli(0.5) as the prior over the binary outcomes),
+The TAGR module is optimized using cross-entropy loss to align the predicted output $o$ with the ground truth label $o^{\text{label}}$.
+To stabilize and regularize gating behavior, we add a KL divergence term between the predicted gate distribution and a Bernoulli(0.5) prior,

-where $\bm\psi$ are the parameters of TAGR module, and $\bm\theta$ are the parameters of LLMs, $\alpha = 0.01$.
-After pretraining, the parameters of TAGR module are frozen during subsequent training stage.